karoldavid/website-optimization/README.md

 "Pick a Pizza Now!" to get to the slider, which allows you to adjust your pizza to one of three sizes.

-### Overview
+### Project Overview

-Project 4 consists of two parts, (1) the Mobile Portfolio Performance Optimization and of the (2) Cameron's Pizza Shop's Rendering Optimization.
+Project 4 consists of two parts:
+1. Mobile Portfolio Performance Optimization
+2. Cameron's Pizza Shop's Rendering Optimization.

-The optimization mesures will be rated for:
+The optimization results will be rated for:
 1. Time for initial page load in 'index.html'
 2. Smooth browser animations and efficient code execution in 'views/js/main.js' for the pizzeria page under 'views/pizza.html'

-### Results
+### Measured Results

 1. Mobile Portfolio Page (index.html):
 * 93% Speed on Mobile